research-software-directory/RSD-as-a-service/documentation/docs/01-users/11-scrapers.md

 # Data scrapers

 The RSD uses data scraper services to obtain and update various data.
 In this chapter, we explain these services.
 The scraper services are scheduled to run every 6 minutes on average.
-These services scrape the data from using various open API's, which might have a limit on the amount of data that can be scraped.
+These services scrape the data from using various open APIs, which might have a limit on the amount of data that can be scraped.

 :::warning
 The scraper services can only scrape information that is publicly available.